saejin123/BT5153_Final_Project/README.md

 ### Each folder consists of 2 subfolders
 * notebooks - ipynb notebooks with results
 * csv - csv files for the prediction and label
-* models - Google Drive link to access saved final model
+* models - Google Drive link to access saved final models